Milky Way Photography: A Short Step By Step Tutorial

 About the Milky Way

-It’s important (if at all possible) to capture the images from a location with minimal light pollution, which is, sadly, increasingly hard to find.
+It's important to capture the images from a location with minimal light pollution, which is, sadly, increasingly hard to find.
 See this light pollution map.
-The quality of the results will be limited in urban areas.
+The quality of your results will be limited in urban areas.

 The Bortal Scale was created to measures the darkness of the sky.
 See this informative post on the Bortal Scale and the impact of light pollution on astrophotography at NightSkyPix.
 My location for this image was a Bortal Class 4.
 For contrast, this image was taken in a Bortal Class 2.